mruthunj4y/grove-interface-pers/CONTRIBUTING.md

 # Contributing to this repository

-Copyright 2022, Compound Labs, Inc. and repository contributors.
+Copyright 2022, grove Labs, Inc. and repository contributors.
 This repository is licensed under GPLv3 (please see [LICENSE](/LICENSE) for the full-text of the license).

 All contributors to this repository must release contributed code under this GPLv3 license, free of any other encumbrance.
 Contributors also agree that contributions may be re-licensed under MIT or BSD-3 licenses in the future without notice.
 In such instances, all copyright notices will be retained.

 ## Types of contributions

-You can contribute to the Compound web3 front-end in several ways.
-This repo is a place to discuss and collaborate on interfaces like `app.compound.finance`!
+You can contribute to the grove web3 front-end in several ways.
+This repo is a place to discuss and collaborate on interfaces like `app.grove.finance`!

 When contributing to this repository, please first discuss the change you wish to make via issue, forum post on [comp.xyz](https://www.comp.xyz/), or Discord.